 Enrollment in one of the M.A. licensure programs does not guarantee a degree from Liberty or qualification for professional licensure.
 Students are responsible for meeting all academic and professional requirements for graduation.
 Further information regarding these academic and professional requirements is outlined in this handbook.
 Students enrolled in a M.A. counseling licensure program are responsible for knowing the material outlined in this handbook.
 Further, it is the sole responsibility of the student, not the program, to obtain information regarding prerequisites for licensure as outlined by their particular state board of counseling or marriage and family therapy.

 Illinois requires several courses to be done in a residential format.
 Thus, our standard online degree format does not meet the residency requirements for this state.

 Kansas requires several courses to be done in a residential format.
 Thus, our standard online degree format does not meet the residency requirements within this state.

 Louisiana is a problem state for the MA in Marriage and Family Therapy program only.
-Louisiana will not accept Liberty’s MA LMFT degree program track to seek LMFT licensure because Liberty’s program is not accredited by COAMFTE or CACREP, nor is the university seeking these accreditations at this time.
+Louisiana will not accept Liberty’s MA LMFT degree program track to seek LMFT licensure because Liberty’s program is not accredited by COAMFTE or CACREP, nor is the university seeking these accreditations for MFT at this time.